 “My whole life has changed.
 I have a solicitor that I saw at the office.
 I have left, I feel safe, I feel happy and I am fighting for my rights.
 It’s unbelievable”

 Women’s Aid has access to and can deliver the Freedom Programme; a 12 week rolling course for women who have or are living with a violent partner.
 The programme is designed to help survivors of domestic violence make sense of their experiences.
 There are no groups during school holidays.

 The Freedom Programme takes place on Thursday mornings between 10.00am and 11.30am at a venue in High Wycombe.
 It is facilitated by two Wycombe Women’s Aid workers.
 For more information please contact Denise on 07890 456907.
-The group that is currently running started on 7th September and will end on 30th November.
+The next group is starting on 18th January 2018 and will finish on 29th March 2018.